caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 ### B) Create Slurm Script

 Slurm is a job management tool for HPCs.
 When using Pronghorn, we need to submit jobs using slurm.
 The basic command is `sbatch path/to/slurm/script.txt`.
-The slurm script file will contain some HPC-related parameters as well as the acutal bash command(s) you want to run.
+The slurm script file will contain some HPC-related parameters as well as the actual bash command(s) you want to run.

-The following is the contents of slurm file for running ipyrad:
+The following are the contents of slurm file for running ipyrad:

 ```
 #!/bin/bash